The History of East Cape’s Luxury Housing Boom

 Here’s a look at how East Cape real estate grew into the place to buy luxury homes:

 Before exploring the housing market, let’s start by exploring where East Cape is.
 While the area is growing in popularity, it’s still not a mainstream destination.

 East Cape sits at the end of Baja’s 760-mile strip of land just south of California in Mexico.
-Along the narrow peninsula there are several tourist cities, but the biggest and most popular one sits at the southern-most point, Cabo San Lucas.
+There are several tourist cities along the narrow peninsula.
+The biggest and most popular one sits at the southern-most point, Cabo San Lucas.

 East Cape sits to the northeast of Cabo by about 40 minutes.
 East Cape Baja covers the entire eastern side of the peninsula from Punta Pescadero down to San Jose del Cabo.

-The location straddles the sapphire water that is the Sea of Cortez with views of the Sierra del la Laguna Mountains.
+The location straddles the Sea of Cortez‘s sapphire waters with views of the Sierra del la Laguna Mountains.

 The history of tourism in East Cape

 East Cape’s luxury housing marketing started as a result of tourism in the area.

 Tourism in East Cape began back in the 1950s when a small hotel opened as a fly-in fishing resort.
 Rancho Buena Vista Hotel, located in the northern end of East Cape, was the first tourist destination in the area.
 The hotel had its own runway for guests to arrive, but it was far from the kind of runway tourists are accustomed to today.
 The runway was a semi-dry strip of land next to the hotel called an ‘arroyo,’ which translates to ‘dry creek bed.’
 Planes could only land when the creek was dry.
 Stormy weather delayed arrivals.